As Europe grapples with Brexit, the African Union seeks a more United States of Africa

 In 2013, the AU designed Agenda 2063, a framework with set objectives to aid the socio-economic transformation of the continent over the next 50 years.

-The vision is to maintain integration of Africans on the continent, according to Khabele Matlos, the organization's Director of political affairs.
+The vision is to maintain integration of Africans on the continent, according to Khabele Matlosa, the organization's Director of political affairs.

 "The goal is to realize the union of an integrated, prosperous and peaceful Africa driven by its own citizens," he told CNN.